-In addition, write a critical paper by answering these themes and incorporating learned material from the course:
+Write a critical response paper by addressing these themes and incorporating learned material from the course and select readings:

-- Describe the family in this genogram: - O What are the major issues in this family? - o What solutions or ways to improve the wellbeing of this family? - o What have you learned from doing this assignment?
+- Describe the family in this genogram: - O What are the major issues in this family? - o What solutions or ways to improve the wellbeing of this family? - What have you learned from doing this assignment? - o What can others learn from completing their own genogram?